By Fransisco Msonge (MD), 2023

 The question today is: was “tongues” in Corinth ecstatic speech or ordinary languages?
 There are good arguments on both sides of the issue.
 They are those who say there are differences between Acts and 1 Corinthians 14.
 In Acts, the focus was preaching; in Corinthians, the focus was prayer and thanksgiving.
 It is said that praying in tongues is a personal prayer language between a believer and God (1 Corinthians 14:2) that a believer uses to edify himself (1 Corinthians 14:4).

-This interpretation is very unbiblical for the following reasons: First, how could praying in tongues be a private prayer language if it is to be interpreted (1 Corinthians 14:13–17)?
-Second, how could praying in tongues be for self-edification when Scripture says that the spiritual gifts are for the edification of the church, not the self (1 Corinthians 12:7)?
-Third, how can praying in tongues be a private prayer language if the gift of tongues is a “sign to unbelievers” (1 Corinthians 14:22)?
-Fourth, the Bible makes it clear that not everyone possesses the gift of tongues (1 Corinthians 12:11, 28–30).
-How could tongues be a gift for self-edification if not every believer can possess it?
-Do we not all need to be edified?
+This interpretation is unbiblical for several reasons.
+First, praying in tongues cannot be a private prayer language if it is meant to be interpreted (1 Corinthians 14:13–17).
+Second, Scripture teaches that spiritual gifts are given for the edification of the church, not the individual (1 Corinthians 12:7).
+Third, tongues are a “sign to unbelievers” (1 Corinthians 14:22), showing their purpose extends beyond personal use.
+Finally, not every believer possesses the gift of tongues (1 Corinthians 12:11, 28–30), so it cannot serve as a universal means of self-edification.
+All believers need to be edified, but tongues alone cannot fulfill that need

-It should be remembered that all these verses (1 Corinthians 14:2, 4, and 28) are part of the problems and misuse of the gift of tongues in Corinth.
-The New Testament knows only one gift of tongues.
-In Acts, tongues are foreign languages; therefore, in 1 Corinthians, tongues must also be foreign languages, 1 Corinthians must be interpreted by Acts, not Acts by 1 Corinthians.
+It should be remembered that all these verses (1 Corinthians 14:2, 4, and 28) are descriptive and corrective statements within Paul’s larger argument, and that there were problems and misuse of the gift of tongues in Corinth.
+The New Testament recognizes only one gift of tongues.
+In Acts, tongues are foreign languages; therefore, in 1 Corinthians 14, tongues must also be foreign languages.
+First Corinthians 14 must be interpreted in light of Acts and not the other way around.

 Anyway, why should God communicate to humans through heavenly language?
 God did not communicate to Prophets and apostles in heavenly languages when writing the bible, why should He do it now?
 God works through human intelligence and He can`t communicate with humans through heavenly or angelic languages.
 Would the Lord, who warned against babbling like the heathen (Matt.
 6:7), inspire meaningless gibberish?
 In 1 Corinthians 14:22, tongues are a sign to unbelievers, as at Pentecost.
 Therefore, tongues must be real languages.
 The gifts were given for the church (1 Cor.
 12:7).
 This rule prohibits using a gift purely for personal gratification.